jumpnow/jumpnowtek-site/_posts/2016-07-09-An-upgrade-strategy-for-embedded-Linux-systems.md

 ### Distribution

-An actual implementation will have to handle the details of getting new *rootfs* tarball to the device and checking for corruption and validity.
+An actual implementation will have to handle the details of getting the new *rootfs* tarball onto the device and checking for corruption and validity.

-I'm going to skip over this for now since these details tend to have project specific nuances that don't immediately affect the low-level implementation I am covering here.
+I'm going to skip over this since the details tend to have project specific nuances that don't immediately affect the low-level implementation I am covering here.

 ### Preparation